IGE-OpenReproLab2025/ICOS-M2-internship-alise/README.md

 ### 6. Reproject the footprint onto another grid
 ### 7. Save in daily netCDF files for further work

+---

 ## Contributors
 ...

+---

 ## License and accessibility

-The code is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+The code and this repository are licensed under the MIT License.
+See the [MIT_LICENSE](MIT_LICENSE) file for details.
+This project uses the footprint model by Kljun et al. (2015), which is licensed under the ISC License.
+See [ISC_MODEL_LICENSE](ISC_MODEL_LICENSE) for details.

 ---